Sebatina/Celiac_Disease_Machine_Learning/README.md

 # One-Stop Database Machine Learning Repository

-Welcome to the One-Stop Database Machine Learning Repository (Version 2)!
-This repository is dedicated to integrating machine learning techniques into celiac disease (CeD) research using the data from the One-Stop Database Version 2.
+Welcome to the One-Stop Database Machine Learning Repository!
+This repository is dedicated to integrating machine learning techniques into Celiac Disease (CeD) research using the data from the One-Stop Database Version 2.

 ## Overview